 - According to John Smith's ideas of paper writing in his essay, "How to write a great paper", he discusses that writing a great paper is all about choosing a great topic, knowing a lot about your topic and then being able to synthesize the information you learned about your topic (Smith, 2010).
 Smith also has some more cool ideas that I am going to mention now (Smith, 2010).
 And this other cool idea is also something that I read about in the article (Smith, 2010).
 Then when you are done, you will want to put the citation at the end of the section you are paraphrasing (Smith, 2010). ***Yes, you have to put (Smith, 2010) after EVERY sentence that is part of your paraphrase, you cannot just put one at the end of your paragraph--that is plagarism.
 Please read this article for an additional breakdown of why.

 But ideally, you would not need to have an entire paragraph that is a paraphrase of someone's ideas.
 Ideally, you would be interspersing your ideas with John Smith's ideas to show how each of his ideas is important and relevant to your paper.

 Ideally, your paper would look more like this:

-In this way, you are still paraphrasing Smith in a paragraph, but you are also letting your reader know which parts are Smith and which parts are you, and most importantly why you think Smith is useful for your argument.
+In this way, you are still paraphrasing Smith in a paragraph, but you are also letting your reader know which parts are Smith's ideas and which parts are your ideas, and most importantly why you think Smith is useful for your argument.